 Before and throughout winter, it’s crucial to implement pest control measures to keep your home and property safe.

-The Hiding Places of Winter Pests
+The Hiding Places of Winter Bugs

 Winter pests will hide in places away from easy detection but close enough to food or water sources.
 They create nests and establish colonies in damp areas, like your basement or near indoor plumbing and leaks.
 Outdoors, they might house themselves in sheds or stacks of firewood, hitching rides indoors whenever they can.
 Some animals, such as raccoons or mice, may create a home near their point of entry, like in an attic with easy access to outdoor tree branches.

 Search these critical areas frequently and inspect for signs of insects or unwanted critters, like: